 An independent firm- “Jaipur Carpets” was established in Rajasthan, India.
 Alongside, another firm with the name of “Jaipur Rugs Incorporated” (JRI) was setup in USA, for global distribution of rugs.
 The core purpose of JRI was only sales, targeting the US market, selling out the production done in India by Jaipur Carpets.
 Though, the initial years, didn’t come easy as Chaudhary was rooted at the grassroots with the weavers and had minimum knowledge of the business practices.

 Artisans network crosses 10000- Jaipur Carpets expanded its business and along with it grew the chain of its weavers working in small villages of Rajasthan and the tribal area of Gujarat.

 Mr. Chaudhary’s eldest daughter Asha Chaudhary joined the business after completing her graduation from Emory University, Atlanta, USA.
-She leant and understood the business, and brought about the necessary changes in its functioning according to the market.
-Her in-depth knowledge about marketing and sales and leadership gave a new boost to the business of Jaipur Rugs.
+She learnt and understood the business, and brought about the necessary changes in its functioning according to the market.
+Her leadership and in-depth knowledge about marketing and sales gave a new boost to the business of Jaipur Rugs.
 Few years later, she moved to USA to head JRI, as its CEO, and started taking care of all US Sales and other operations.